utda/tei-viewer/README.md

 <img src="assets/image01.webp" width="100%" title="Preview">

 Based on [CETEICean](https://teic.github.io/CETEIcean/), the text of TEI/XML is displayed.
-The 'n' attribute of the `pb` tag is shown.
+The `n` attribute of the `pb` tag is shown.
 Additionally, images are displayed using the [Mirador](https://projectmirador.org/) viewer based on the URL of the IIIF manifest file provided in the `facsimile` tag.

 ## 🌐 Website